Lone Star Intern Program

 TACDC member CDCs and CDFIs, if selected, are awarded funds to cover half of the intern’s stipend, up to a set amount depending on the semester.

 Students participating in Lone Star are hired for an 8-12 week part-time paid internship with a CDC or CDFI in Texas.
 TACDC provides a reimbursement of 50% of the student's stipend, the other half of the stipend is provided by the CDC hiring the Lone Star Intern.
 Each intern will have a sponsor/mentor and will be required to complete a brief report detailing the outputs and outcomes of the project during the internship.

 Lone Star was created in 2000 to offer our network of CDCs the ability to:

-* TACDC anticipates filling 3 - 5 intern positions during the summer 2017 semester.
+TACDC anticipates filling 3 - 5 intern positions during each semester.

-Application forms for TACDC members seeking a student intern are available on our web site www.tacdc.org.
-We ask that CDCs participating in Lone Star create an 8-12 week scope of work that will grant students the opportunity to offer a meaningful contribution to the organization.
+Application forms for TACDC members seeking a student intern are available on our web site https://www.tacdc.org/lone-star-intern-program.
+We require that CDCs participating in Lone Star create an 8-12 week scope of work that will grant students the opportunity to offer a meaningful contribution to the organization.
 TACDC will approve applications for internships on the strength of the proposed work product and scope of work.